 Outlook

-We believe yields are attractive.
+We believe yields across fixed income are attractive.
 Historically, yields at these levels have typically been followed by strong returns over the subsequent six to 12 months.

-In credit, spreads are consistent with a soft-landing narrative.
+In credit markets, spreads are consistent with a soft-landing narrative.
 In the US, we are continuing to see a healthy consumer, although the market is noting some dislocation between lower- and higher-income segments.
-Despite lacklustre growth in Europe, we expect company fundamentals to remain resilient as they are starting from a strong base and many issuers have deleveraged over the last few years.
-Technicals also remain strong, with robust demand for the asset class and supply likely to remain limited.
-Global credit currently yields more than cash, and is likely to outperform cash considerably if further rate cuts get priced in.
+Despite growth in Europe being lacklustre, we expect companies to remain resilient as fundamentals are starting from a strong base and many issuers have deleveraged over the last couple of years.
+Technicals remain strong, with robust demand for the asset class, while net supply in 2025 is expected to be flat or slightly lower.
+Global credit yields are currently higher than cash, and is likely to outperform cash considerably if further rate cuts are priced in.

-Within investment-grade credit, we are starting to see European investment-grade credit mean-revert, although we still view it as more attractive than US investment-grade.
-In high-yield corporates, technicals are still strong, though less favourable than in recent times.
-We saw a pick-up in rising star activity this year compared with fallen angels10, but this is starting to normalise.
-There has been some spread compression within the sector, with CCC-rated bonds outperforming B and BB-rated bonds11, although, overall, valuations still appear stretched.
-A recessionary outcome would see lower-quality sectors become more vulnerable; however, yields at current levels would likely offset some of the potential spread widening.
+In credit markets, we are starting to see European IG mean-revert after strong performance, although we still view it as more attractive than US IG.
+In HY corporates, technicals are still strong, though less favourable than in recent times.
+We saw a pick-up in rising stars compared with fallen angels earlier in the year12, but this is starting to normalise.
+We have observed some spread compression within the sector, with CCC-rated bonds outperforming B and BB-rated bonds13, although overall, valuations still look stretched.
+A recessionary scenario would see lower-quality sectors become more vulnerable; however, yields at current levels are likely to offset some of the spread widening that would ensue if conditions deteriorated.

 We are constructive on EM fixed income, as fundamentals are strong and yields are attractive.
-We believe a US rate-cutting cycle should be supportive for the asset class so long as global growth remains resilient.
-Nevertheless, valuations are tight and economic uncertainty remains a risk.
+We believe a US rate-cutting cycle should be supportive for the asset class, so long as global growth remains resilient.
+Nevertheless, valuations are tight and economic uncertainty remains a risk going forward.

-Source: Bloomberg and Vanguard.
-Based on the Bloomberg Global Aggregate Credit Index, for the period 30 September 2024 to 31 October 2024.
+Source: Bloomberg and Vanguard, based on the Bloomberg Global Aggregate Credit Index, for the period 31 October 2024 to 30 November 2024.

-Source: Bloomberg and Vanguard.
-Based on the Bloomberg Global Aggregate Credit Index, for the period 30 September 2024 to 31 October 2024.
+Source: Bloomberg and Vanguard, based on the Bloomberg Global Aggregate Credit Index, for the period 31 October 2024 to 30 November 2024.

-Source: Bloomberg and Vanguard.
-Based on the Bloomberg EM USD Aggregate Average OAS Index and Bloomberg Emerging Markets High Yield Average OAS Index, for the period 30 September 2024 to 31 October 2024.
+Source: Bloomberg and Vanguard, based on the Bloomberg EM USD Aggregate Average OAS Index and Bloomberg Emerging Markets High Yield Average OAS Index, for the period 31 October 2024 to 30 November 2024.

-Source: Bloomberg indices: Global Aggregate Credit Average OAS Index, Global Aggregate Supranational Index, US Aggregate Corporate Average OAS Index, Euro Aggregate Corporate Average OAS Index, Sterling Aggregate Corporate Average OAS Index, US Aggregate ABS Average OAS Index, US Aggregate CMBS Average OAS Index, Global High Yield Average OAS Index, JP Morgan EMBI Global Diversified IG Sovereign Spread Index, JP Morgan EMBI Global Diversified HY Sovereign Spread Index.
-Data for the period 30 September to 31 October 2024.
+7 Source: Bloomberg indices: Global Aggregate Credit Average OAS Index, Global Aggregate Supranational Index, US Aggregate Corporate Average OAS Index, Euro Aggregate Corporate Average OAS Index, Sterling Aggregate Corporate Average OAS Index, US Aggregate ABS Average OAS Index, US Aggregate CMBS Average OAS Index, Global High Yield Average OAS Index, JP Morgan EMBI Global Diversified IG Sovereign Spread Index, JP Morgan EMBI Global Diversified HY Sovereign Spread Index.
+Data for the period 31 October 2024 to 30 November 2024.

-8 Source: Vanguard and JP Morgan.
-Based on the JP Morgan Emerging Market Bond Index (EMBI) Global Diversified relative to US Treasuries, for the period 31 September 2024 to 31 October 2024.
+10 Source: Vanguard and JP Morgan, based on the JP Morgan Emerging Market Bond Index (EMBI) Global Diversified relative to US Treasuries, for the period 31 October 2024 to 30 November 2024.

-9 Source: Bloomberg and Vanguard.
-Based on the Bloomberg Emerging Markets USD Aggregate Average Option Adjusted Spread (OAS) Index and Bloomberg Emerging Markets High Yield Average OAS Index, for the period 30 September 2024 to 31 October 2024.
+11 Source: Bloomberg and Vanguard, based on the Bloomberg Emerging Markets USD Aggregate Average Option Adjusted Spread (OAS) Index and Bloomberg Emerging Markets High Yield Average OAS Index, for the period 31 October 2024 to 30 November 2024.

-10 ‘Rising stars’ refer to high-yield issuers whose credit ratings have been upgraded from sub-investment grade (Ba1/BB+ or lower) to investment-grade (Baa3/BBB- or above) by ratings agencies S&P, Moody’s and Fitch.
+12 ‘Rising stars’ refer to high yield issuers whose credit ratings have been upgraded from sub-investment grade (Ba1/BB+ or lower) to investment-grade (Baa3/BBB- or above) by ratings agencies S&P, Moody’s and Fitch.
 ‘Fallen angels’ refer to investment-grade issuers whose ratings have been downgraded to below investment-grade.
 An increase in rising-star versus falling-angel activity can signal a strengthening economic environment and/or improved corporate fundamentals.

 Image of Mountains